 You can use the same x dotnet tool simple command-line utility to easily Add and Update ServiceStack References for all supported languages:

-Install .NET Core then install the x
+Install .NET SDK then install the x

 dotnet tool: